 - Requirements for providing opportunities to disadvantaged businesses

 - Approved procurement methods under the Uniform Guidance and when to use each

 - Acceptable and unacceptable types of contracts

 - Required and optional terms and conditions for procurement contracts

-- Avoiding common procurement problems under the Uniform Guidance
+- Avoiding common purchasing problems under the Uniform Guidance

 You will explore these key requirements of the Uniform Guidance for purchasing goods and services with Federal grant funds over the course of the two-part training.
-Each session of the online boot camp will also feature a live question and answer period.
-Attendees will be able to ask their individual procurement questions.
+In addition, the end of each session will feature a live question-and-answer period.
+Attendees will be able to get answers to their pressing procurement questions.

 This session will begin with relevant background information before discussing the basic standards for procurement found in the revised Uniform Grants Guidance (or "OMB Super Circular").
 Participants will learn about required policies and procedures as well as standards for adequate competition under the Uniform Guidance.
 Examples of adequate and inadequate competition will be discussed.
 In addition, attendees will learn about the acceptable methods of procurement under the Uniform Guidance.

 This session will build upon the basic procurement requirements discussed in the first installment of the "Procurement Boot Camp."
 Attendees will learn about the required terms and conditions in grant-funded contracts as well as contracting best practices and recommended contract terms.
 This session will also discuss common procurement problem areas and the steps that grant-funded organizations can take to avoid them.
 Participants will learn how to identify potential issues and implement strategies to minimize the risk of noncompliance.